FranklyRocks/GameCreator/README.md

 # GameCreator
-Modular multiplayer ready assets for Unity using Mirror 25.1.2
+Modular multiplayer ready assets for Unity using Mirror network framework

 Components | All this components are syncronized with all players connected to the server
  - Player